basho/basho_docs/source/languages/en/riak/ops/running/nodes/inspecting.md

-`node_put_fsm_map_time_100` | The 100th-percentile time required for PUT operations on maps on this node in the last minute `read_repairs_map` | The number of read repair operations on maps coordinated by this node in the last minute `read_repairs_map_total` | The total number of read repair operations on maps coordinated by this node `map_actor_counts_mean` | The mean number of vnodes involved in coordinating map updates on this node in the last minute `map_actor_counts_median` | The median number of vnodes involved in coordinating map updates on this node in the last minute `map_actor_counts_95` | The 95th-percentile number of vnodes involved in coordinating map updates on this node in the last minute
+`node_put_fsm_map_time_100` | The 100th-percentile time required for PUT operations on maps on this node in the last minute `read_repairs_map` | The number of read repair operations on maps coordinated by this node in the last minute `read_repairs_map_total` | The total number of read repair operations on maps coordinated by this node
-`map_actor_counts_99` | The 99th-percentile number of vnodes involved in coordinating map updates on this node in the last minute
-`map_actor_counts_100` | The 100th-percentile number of vnodes involved in coordinating map updates on this node in the last minute

 `riak_core_stat_ts`
-`dropped_vnode_requests_total` | The total number of vnode requests dropped due to overload (since the node was started) `converge_delay_mean`
-`converge_delay_last`
 `rebalance_delay_min`
 `rebalance_delay_max`
 `rebalance_delay_mean`